 If there is weakness and doubt in the statement of our intention, our work is already cut out for us.
 We must turn our attention to this obstruction and uncover our unconscious blocks.
 These are aspects of our own Lower Self that always hold distorted misconceptions.

 In meditation then, the mind is going to have to take a leap, allowing itself to conceive of a new possibility.
-We may need to start by considering intellectually that it could be possible for things to change, and to align with our wish that they would.
+We may need to start by considering intellectually that it could be possible for things to change.
+And then we can align with our wish that they would.
 We can do this even if we can’t now conceive of ourselves living free from whatever is blocking our way.

-We need to start prying open the lid on our old thinking.
+Then we need to start prying open the lid on our old thinking.
 We must come to know and believe that, yes, we too have the right and the ability to mold our soul substance using our mind.
 We might not have even thought of this before, and now we might find that we doubt this very much.
-We can begin my simply accepting this hypothesis, and then being willing to check it out and discover if it’s true.
+So we can begin my simply accepting this hypothesis, and then being willing to check it out and discover if it’s true.

 Many people give up on meditation because it doesn’t seem to work.
 What they are not factoring in is the importance of what’s lurking in the unconscious.
-For if our conscious mind has superimposed a thought over the top of some contrary unconscious thought, the conscious thought will get rejected and the creation process will not work.
+For if our conscious mind has superimposed a thought over the top of some contrary unconscious thought, we will reject the conscious thought and the creation process will not work.
 We will know this is happening by our feelings of ambivalence.

 If we sense rejection, we have to deal with it.
 For this inner contradiction will throw a wrench into the works.
 And the process we can use to resolve this conflict is meditation.
 We can face the untruths that must be faced, and overcome the fear and resistance that must be met.